Jimmy Sheirgill

 Sheirgill made his Punjabi film debut with Yaaran Naal Baharan in 2005.
-His notable work in Punjabi cinema include Mel Karade Rabba (2010), Dharti (2011), Aa Gaye Munde U.K. De (2014), Shareek (2015) and Daana Paani (2018).
+His notable work in Punjabi cinema include Mel Karade Rabba (2010), Dharti (2011), Aa Gaye Munde UK De (2014), Shareek (2015) and Daana Paani (2018).
+He won the PTC Award for Best Actor for Mel Karade Rabba.
+The actor has also produced several Punjabi films.

 Early life

-Jimmy Sheirgill was born into a Jat family of Punjabi Sikh aristocracy, and his paternal great aunt was the famous Indian painter Amrita Sher-Gil.
+Sheirgill was born on 3 December 1970, into a Punjabi Sikh aristocratic family.
+His paternal great aunt was the Indian artist of Hungarian-Jewish ancestry Amrita Sher-Gil, one of India’s most important women painters.

 He studied at St. Francis' College, Lucknow for a few years and then moved to his ancestral home state of Punjab, in 1985.
 He studied at The Punjab Public School, Nabha and at Bikram College, Punjabi University, Patiala.
 He completed his graduation degree from Post Graduate Government College - 11, Chandigarh and Panjab University.

-He went to Mumbai after a cousin convinced him to try his luck in the film industry.
+Sheirgill went to Mumbai after a cousin convinced him to try his luck in the film industry.
 There, he attended Roshan Taneja's acting classes.

 Career

 Hindi films

 Sheirgill started his acting career in 1996 with the critically acclaimed film Maachis, directed by Gulzar, based on the terrorism in Punjab.
-The film did reasonably well at the box office and got him noticed by all the top filmmakers in the industry, which led him to being cast in Aditya Chopra's Mohabbatein alongside stalwarts like Amitabh Bachchan, Shah Rukh Khan, and Aishwarya Rai.
+The film did reasonably well at the box office and got him noticed by all the top filmmakers in the industry, which led him to being cast in Aditya Chopra's Mohabbatein (2000) alongside stalwarts like Amitabh Bachchan, Shah Rukh Khan, and Aishwarya Rai.
 He has consistently won rave reviews for all his performances in films such as Mere Yaar Ki Shaadi Hai (2002), Dil Hai Tumhaara (2002), Haasil (2003), Munna Bhai M.B.B.S.
 (2003), Yahaan (2005), Lage Raho Munna Bhai (2006), Eklavya: The Royal Guard (2007), A Wednesday!
 (2008), My Name Is Khan (2010), Tanu Weds Manu (2011), Saheb, Biwi Aur Gangster (2011), Saheb, Biwi Aur Gangster Returns (2013), Special 26 (2013), Bullett Raja (2013), Fugly (2014) and Tanu Weds Manu: Returns (2015).
 He also worked with rising star of the time Amisha Patel in Yeh Zindagi Ka Safar (2001).
 He won the Star Guild Awards previously known as Apsara guild awards for Best Actor In A Supporting Role for a movie A Wednesday!